pineunity/apmec/doc/source/contributor/event_logging.rst

 - UPDATE

-The above can be used as filters when listing events using tacker client.
+The above can be used as filters when listing events using apmec client.

 Accessing Events
 ----------------